Dundonald High School

-Dundonald High School is a controlled co-educational secondary school located in Dundonald, a suburb of Belfast in Northern Ireland.
-The school opened in the early-1970s and offers education to 11 to 16-year-olds.
+Dundonald High School is a controlled co-educational secondary school located in Dundonald, in Northern Ireland.
+The school opened in the early-1970s as Dundonald Boy's High School.
+Dundonald High School offers education to 11 to 16-year-olds.
+Dundonald Girl's High School eventually merged with the Boy's High School in 1990.

 Students come from the Dundonald area, Bangor, Newtownards, Holywood, Comber, Gilnahirk and Belfast.
 Students of all ethnic, religious backgrounds and country origins are welcomed, with students from countries such as Portugal, Hungary, Bangladesh and Estonia have attended the school.

 The school badge is similar to the County Down coat of arms with the motto "Absque Labore Nihil" which translates to "Nothing Without Labour" in Latin.
-The school is ran under the South Eastern Education and Library Board (SEELB).
+The school is run under the South Eastern Education and Library Board (SEELB).

 The school is located on the Upper Newtownards Road.
 The River Enler runs beside the school.
 Dundonald High School is partnered with Presentation College Headford, in County Galway, Ireland.

 The school offers a wide range of subjects that include: English, mathematics, home economics, music, technology, art and design, French, Spanish, geography, history, OCN Well-being, Prince's Trust, learning for life and work, science, horticulture, business studies, physical education and information and communications technology.
 These subjects (excluding compulsory English, maths and science) are made available to Key Stage 4 level students to choose from.
 Regulated Qualifications Framework (RQF) is the qualification framework used.
 The GCSE-level or level 1 and 2 qualifications are awarded from CCEA, Edexcel, Essential Skills, Key Skills, AQA, BTEC and Open College Network (OCN) education boards.
 Extra qualification and learning events come from Young Enterprise.

 The high school runs an annual celebration of success programme, awarding students for their efforts and achievements throughout the school year.
 The programme exhibits a range of musical performances throughout.
 Parents and special guests attend, such as local primary principals, volunteers and community workers.